-It’s an exciting day when that box of fresh green Fresh Chile Co.
-Hatch Chile arrives.
+It’s an exciting day when that box of fresh green Fresh Chile Hatch Green Chile Peppers arrives.
 Beautiful bright green, fresh and crisp, smooth and heavy for their size.

 Those treasures are fresh and ready!
 They will try to turn red and ripen, the shrivel and get tough.
 They need to be roasted and used, frozen or canned while they are at their peak.